Updated January 2020

 It seems like no matter what time of year you go to Florida, you can’t avoid the flash storms (ponchos are a MUST pack for Florida – buy them at the dollar store and save yourselves at least enough money for an extra dole whip or two).
 Summer is really hot and humid, plus it’s hurricane season.
-We had friends that had gone in February and it was really cold.
+January and February can be quite cold.
 For some people this may be a plus, but we wanted the sun!
 (I would have been fine with cold to be honest 😂.)
 If you’re sensitive to heat (like me) plan your trip around that.
 Christmas and Halloween Season is VERY busy.
 I think we landed on April because online we found a chart of high and low seasons and April was on the lower side for occupancy.
 Somehow we found two whole weeks that fit all of our schedules!

 Booking the Trip

-Update: Since writing this, I have become a Travel Agent specializing in Disney and Universal!
+Update: Since writing this post, I have become a Travel Agent specializing in Disney and Universal!
 If you’d like me to do all of this leg work for you for FREE (free quote and NO booking fee or hidden costs), it will be the same cost for you whether you book with me or own your own, the difference is I can do ALL of these details for you, including booking, fast passes, dining, and more!
 Email me at: firstname.lastname@example.org

 One tip is to watch flights constantly, and be ready to book when they go down in price.
 I really like google.ca/flights or trivago.ca (google.com/flights or trivago.com if you live in the USA) for tracking flights.
 You can enter your email, and will get emails when prices go up or down.
 We had 19 people booking at different times, so we were all a bit frantic trying to get online to book flights, but it ended up working well.
 It was pretty funny when the flights we had our eyes on finally dipped down to an all-time low.
 Someone messaged the group to book ASAP.
 It was a mad dash but we all managed to get the flights we were hoping for at a steal.
 We ended up on two separate flights.
 The first group did an overnight Friday flight and the second group traveled on the Saturday.